wences-sanchez/Knowledge-Base/pages/Learn Selenium (highlights).md

 		  To identify the link tags that are within the div element, the syntax will be //div/a.
 		  To identify all the elements with a tag, we use *.
 The syntax will be //div/*.
 		  To identify all the div elements that are at three levels down from the root, we can use //*/*/div.
 		  To identify specific elements, we use attribute values of those elements, such as //*/div/a[@id='attrValue'], which will return the anchor element.
-This element is at the third level from the root within a div element and has an id value of attrValue. #space
+This element is at the third level from the root within a div element and has an id value of attrValue. #ñspace
 		- -
 		- -
 		- Disadvantages of XPath #card